mezipstream/CriminalIntent/README.md

 # CriminalIntent
 CriminalIntent records the details of "general crimes".

 Make a record of a crime including a title, a date, and a photo.
-Identify a suspect from your contacts and lodge a complaint via email, Twitter, Facebook, or another app.
+Identify a suspect from your contacts and lodge a complaint via email, WeChat, Twitter, Message, or another app.

 This project is the most important example project of the book <Android Programming(2nd edition)>.